Arsalan-Najm/Arsalan-Najm/README.md

-I'm an 18 years old front-end developer from Afghanistan, I spend my free times on designing UI and prototypes.
+I'm an 18 years old self taught developer from Afghanistan, I like to keep things simple and clean.
-I've been always hard working and goal's focused with proven results.
+Making responsive designs is on my priority, creativity is something that matters for me.
+I've been always hard working and goal's focused with proven results